info@societyofjewelleryhistorians.ac.uk

 (0652) 25-25-11

 The Gold Treasury hall contains important material excavated in the territories of the Ukrainian Crimea, on show for the first time in over 20 years.
-The displayed items – gold and silver earrings, tiaras, coins, horse harness elements, ceremonial items, fibulae, belt decorations, and the famous eagle head buckles dating back to the second century BC up to the 15th century AD – show the uniqueness of the local barbarian Gothic, Alanic, and Sarmat cultures and present the high level of jewellery development at the time.
+The displayed items – gold and silver earrings, tiaras, coins, horse harness elements, ceremonial items, fibulae, belt decorations, and the famous eagle head buckles dating back to the second century BC up to the 15th century AD – show the uniqueness of the local barbarian Gothic, Alanic, and Sarmatian cultures and present the high level of jewellery development at the time.